tanoshiikoushi/rkvMT/README.md

 The versions that RKVs can currently be built for are:
 - PC (tested)
+- Gamecube (tested)
 - Switch (in theory)
 - PS4 (in theory)
 - XBOX One (in theory)

 Effectively, all of the remasters should work.

-Versions that cannot be currently built (need extra testing):
+Versions that probably can be built (need extra testing):
-- Gamecube
 - Original XBOX
 - PS2 v1 and v2